StegSchreck/AngularCV/README.md

   * You can use the current version as a template, but you will need to replace the data with your own
   * There are different use cases configured, so you can see different sets of data, which will be displayed differently in the rendered page
   * Some fields are required, for others there are checks in the frontend.
 Please try it yourself
+  * I recommend sorting the items by descending end-date, so the newest item will be shown on top
 * Replace `src/assets/img/avatar.jpg` with your profile picture (avatar)
 * Replace `src/assets/img/cover.jpg` with an image for your overview page, imagine it as a kind of book cover
 * Please delete all images in `src/assets/img/item-thumbnails` and add the ones you need (depending on what you configure in `src/app/cv-item/cv-items.data.ts`)